atdd-bdd/GherkinExecutorForCSharp/README.md

 The Gherkin Executor for C# converts Gherkin files into unit tests.

-See the full documentation at [GherkinExecutorBase/README.md at main · atdd-bdd/GherkinExecutorBase · GitHub](https://github.com/atdd-bdd/GherkinExecutorBase/blob/main/README.md)
+See the full documentation at [GitHub - atdd-bdd/GherkinExecutorBase: This is the base for Gherkin Executor containing Documentation and Examples](https://github.com/atdd-bdd/GherkinExecutorBase)